TsinamLeung/TsinamLeung.github.io/_pages/about.md

 ---

 ## Welcome to Zinan Liang's Academic Website

 ( Contents adjusted by AI, Claude 4)

 I am an incoming **Master of Arts in Linguistics** student at the **National University of Singapore (NUS)**, starting in August 2025.
-With a foundation in network engineering and computational linguistics, my goal is to leverage advanced IT techniques to safeguard linguistic diversity, particularly the Cantonese language family, through open-source tools and digital solutions like **Jyutping++**, **TypeDuck**, and large-scale Cantonese corpora.
+With a foundation in network engineering and computational linguistics, my goal is to leverage advanced IT techniques to safeguard linguistic diversity, particularly the Cantonese language family, through open-source tools and digital solutions like **Jyutping++**, **TypeDuck**, and Cantonese text corpora.

 ### Contact Information
 - **Personal Email:** liangzinan21@hotmail.com